2023 FIVB Volleyball Girls' U19 World Championship: Hosts selection

 On 2 June 2022, FIVB opened the bidding process for member associations whose countries were interested in hosting one of the four Age Group World Championships in 2023 (i.e., Boys' and Girls' U19 World Championships and Men's and Women's U21 World Championships).
 The expression of interest of the member associations had to be submitted to FIVB by 29 July 2022, 18:00 CEST (UTC+2).

 FIVB announced the hosts for its four Age Group World Championship on 24 January 2023, with the joint bid of Croatia and Hungary being selected to host the 2023 Girls' U19 World Championship.
 This will be the first time that the FIVB Girls' U19 World Championship is co-hosted by two countries and the second time that Croatia hosts the tournament having previously done in 2001.
 For its part, Hungary will host a FIVB tournament of any category for the first time.

 Qualification

 Originally, a total of 20 national teams were going to qualify for the final tournament.
 However, in January 2023, FIVB confirmed an increase in participating teams from 20 to 24 in order to "facilitate the co-hosting".

 In addition to Croatia and Hungary which qualified automatically as the hosts, 19 other teams qualified through five separate continental competitions which had to be completed by 31 December 2022 at the latest.
 The remaining 3 teams entered to the competition by the Girls' U19 FIVB World Ranking (excluding teams from the CEV) among the teams not yet qualified.

-The slot allocation was setted as follow:
+The slot allocation was set as follows: